-The blue is not a pigment colour (pigments are materials that change the colour of light by selective absorption-dyes are an example).
-Instead Morphos display structural colour which changes depending on the angle from which you are looking.
-For example in this species, Morpho cypris, the colour from the front is a very bright blue but when seen from an angle this colour changes very quickly to black.
+Many Morpho butterflies are metallic shades of blue or green.
+The exact colour will change depending on the angle from which you are looking.
+For example, in Morpho cypris, the colour from the front is a very bright blue but when seen from an angle this colour changes very quickly to black.

 Morphos once graced the insect cabinet of the Austro-Hungarian Empress Marie Thérèse (1717-1780).
 She took her studies seriously and employed French, German, Dutch and Italian naturalists to study her natural history collections and make Vienna a leading centre of European science.